-We deliver at Honor Health (formerly known as Scottsdale Healthcare Shea) located at 9003 E. Shea Blvd., Scottsdale, AZ 85260 (480)323-3420, www.honorhealth.com and Abrazo Scottsdale Campus (formerly known as Paradise Valley Hospital) located at 3929 E Bell Road, Phoenix, AZ 85032 (602) 923-5637, www.abrazohealth.com.
+We deliver at Honor Health (formerly known as Scottsdale Healthcare Shea) located at 9003 E. Shea Blvd., Scottsdale, AZ 85260 (480)323-3420, www.honorhealth.com.
 Please register before you go into labor as this will make admitting you to the hospital smoother.